seiyaku

 Henry the Seventh is another of Marriot Edgar's poems that provides us with a lighthearted way to learn a bit of English history.

-There's another jokey corruption on the name "Perkin", which is written here as "Peter".
+There's another jokey corruption in this monologue on the name "Perkin", which is written here as "Peter".
 Perkin Warbeck was a pretender to the English throne and this poem alludes to the belief that he was an impostor and not really the Duke of York and son of King Edward IV.

 Finally, there's Lambert Simne, another pretender to the throne but forced to work in the King's kitchen, no doubt baking Simnel Cakes.